leehkk/Chinese-SLR/README.md

 # Chinese-SLR
+The datasets now is available on http://ai.lsnu.edu.cn/info/1009/1880.htm.
-The datasets will be released soon
+The latest version of the code will be updated soon.
+Stay tuned!

 # Installation
 First, create a conda virtual environment and activate it: